-Subsection D. Calculation of Average Work Week and Straight Time Hourly Rate every 12th day is listed as follows:
+Subsection D. Calculation of Average Work Week and Straight Time Hourly Rate

 Definitions: Days in an Astronomical year equals 365 days, 5 hours, 48 minutes and 46 seconds, equaling 365.242188 days per astronomical year.
 The figure 365.25 days per year will be utilized for the purposes of this Agreement.